Bemerside

 Agriculture — primarily sugarcane farming — forms the backbone of the local economy, consistent with the wider Ingham area's reputation as one of Australia's most productive cane-growing regions.
 The nearby town of Ingham, the Shire's main centre, provides access to schools, medical facilities, supermarkets, and the vibrant Italian-Australian culture for which the Hinchinbrook region is celebrated.
 Bemerside appeals to those drawn to a tropical rural lifestyle, with close access to the natural wonders of the Herbert River district, the Wet Tropics rainforest, and the beaches and waterways of the North Queensland coast.

-Bemerside falls under postcode 4850 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Traeger electorate.
+Bemerside falls under postcode 4850 and is governed by the Hinchinbrook Council (Local Government Area).
+For federal elections, residents vote in the electorate of Kennedy, while state elections fall under the Traeger electorate.

 📍 Location